krembilneuroinformatics/kcni-school-lessons/envs/README.md

 Now we can move on and run a new container!
 Like the one for our python environment!

-### Running the Jyputer Physiological Modeling Environment
+### Running the Jupyter Physiological Modeling Environment

 We created a second environment that contains python and a jupyter notebook environment for Physiological Modeling.
 This one is build (or installed) with a very similar command.